 Microsoft Teams is now a standard tool of Office 365, and thus has your common, everyday applications – these including Word, PowerPoint, Excel, SharePoint, OneNote, and Outlook – fully integrated into its platform.

-This allows for greater team productivity (and goes hand-in-hand with its seamless collaboration benefits); as workers able to easily view, edit, and comment on the same Word documents, PowerPoint presentations, Excel spreadsheets, and more.
+This allows for greater team productivity (and goes hand-in-hand with its seamless collaboration benefits); as workers can easily view, edit, and comment on the same Word documents, PowerPoint presentations, Excel spreadsheets, and more.

 Users are also provided with “slash commands” to perform quick actions within the app, making everyday tasks or functions quick and easy to activate.
 These are short phrases preceded by a forward slash (/), and are used for simple activities; such as setting one’s status to “Away” (using the “/away” command), viewing your unread activity (using the “/unread” command), and joining a new team (using the “/join” command).